 If you love hiking, head over to Koko Head Crater after visiting Hanauma Bay.

 The drive south of Hanauma Bay towards Waimanalo is beautiful.
-This is my favourite part of the island.
-If you are driving, road trip round the coast after your visit.
+If you are driving, road trip around the coast after your visit.

 Book a tour to Hanauma Bay